 Many women may experience pain in their joints and muscles during pregnancy.
 Emory Decatur Hospital offers Rehabilitation Solutions for Women, a group of physical therapists who specialize in relieving pain during pregnancy.
 If you are experiencing pregnancy-related aches and pains, talk with your health care provider to see if this is right for you.

 Although some medications are allowed in the second trimester of pregnancy, you still may want to ask your health care provider about taking any prescription and over-the-counter medications.

 Many women experience more vivid dreams during the last half of pregnancy.
 If what you are dreaming about is worrying you, talk with your health care provider.

 From seven to nine months, you’ll gain the most weight while your baby is growing incredibly fast.
 In your eighth month, your baby weighs about 4 pounds and is about 17 inches long.
 The baby’s bones and nails are hardening and wrinkles disappear as fat begins depositing under the skin.
 At full term, the average baby weighs 6 to 8 pounds and is about 19 to 20 inches long.
-DeKalb Medical offers classes to help parents know what to expect, prepare for the arrival and be ready for the baby at home.
+Emory Decatur Hospital offers classes to help parents know what to expect, prepare for the arrival and be ready for the baby at home.
 Read more here about these classes or call us at 404.501.WELL.

 If you can’t come for a tour, please call 404.501.1389 to make arrangements for pre-registration.